DanielEdu/DanielEdu/README.md

 ### ✏️  Tattoo lover
 ### 👧🏻  Valentina’s dad

+Founder of the Data Engineering LATAM community, in order to democratize and share knowledge and help all of us grow together 🚀💫⭐

 M. Sc.
 Big Data & Bs.
 Data Science with 7+ years of experience in IT and 2+ years of experience in Data Engineering in sectors as banking, telecom and production.
 With participation in data processing projects both batch and streaming, data architecture and data modelling with tools such as Apache Spark, Apache Kafka, Nifi, Airflow, Google Cloud, among others.
 Under Agile methodologies.